Exclusive: Exxon agrees $4 billion sale of Norway oil and gas assets - sources

 The Irving, Texas-based company has held talks in recent weeks with a number of interested parties including Oslo-listed companies Equinor, Aker BP (AKERBP.OL), and DNO (DNO.OL), Stockholm-listed Lundin Petroleum (LUPE.ST) as well as Var Energi, backed by Italy’s Eni (ENI.MI), and private equity firm Hitech Vision, industry sources said.

-Equinor, Lundin, DNO and Var were not immediately available to comment.
+Equinor, Lundin and DNO were not immediately available to comment.
+Var declined to comment.

 The three sources said that Exxon had closed the sale process in recent days with one buyer after agreeing on the terms of a sale.